adlnet/edlm-portal-xia-jobs/README.md

 (Note: Change localhost with XIA host)

 2. Periodically through celery beat:
- On the admin page add periodic task and it's schedule.
+ On the admin page add a periodic task, and it's schedule.
 On selected time interval celery task will run.

 # Logs